List of Wednesday characters: Arnold Hunt

-Arnold Hunt (portrayed by Casper Van Dien) is a soap opera actor who was later removed from the show and became a bartender at the Tiki Tails, a siren tiki bar in Morning Song, Florida that is frequented by Outcasts and where Gabrielle was one of the siren performers that worked there.
-He would later be visited by Barry Dort, whom Arnold talked to about his history.
-Dort came up with the idea of forming the Morning Song, named after the location, consisting of Outcasts.
-At some point, Arnold took up the alias of Gideon Sterling (after his soap opera character), ran the Morning Song as Dort's puppet ruler, and became Gabrielle's husband and Bianca's stepfather.
+Arnold Hunt (portrayed by Casper Van Dien) is a soap opera actor who was later removed from the show and became a bartender at the Tiki Tails, a siren tiki bar in Morning Song, Florida that is frequented by Outcasts, where Gabrielle was one of the siren performers.
+He was later visited by Barry Dort, to whom Arnold talked to about his history.
+Dort came up with the idea of forming Morning Song, named after the location, consisting of gullible Outcasts and Normies.
+At some point, Arnold took up the alias of Gideon Sterling (after his soap opera character), ran Morning Song as Dort's front man, and became Gabrielle's husband and Bianca's stepfather.
+Gideon used Gabrielle's siren song to recruit people and steal their money.
+He groomed Bianca to take over for Gabrielle, but Bianca left the cult after realizing his true character.

-By the events of season two, Bianca used her siren abilities to brainwash the FBI into raiding Sterling's compound causing him to go on the run as Bianca tries to hide Gabrielle in places like Apple Hollow Inn (where Gabrielle was discovered by the sheriff's department during their arrest of Uncle Fester) and an abandoned classroom (where Bianca and Gabrielle found by Dort).
-When Arnold comes to Nevermore, Dort reunites Arnold with his stepdaughter and mentions to him that Gabrielle is in his apartment.
-Upon Arnold demanding a higher pay, Dort incinerated Arnold in front of Bianca and threw his skeleton into the fireplace.
-The death of Arnold was among the things that Bianca brainwashed Dort into confessing to.
+By the events of season two, Bianca used her siren abilities to brainwash the FBI into raiding Sterling's compound, causing him to go on the run as Bianca tried to hide Gabrielle in places like the Apple Hollow Inn (where Gabrielle was discovered by the Sheriff's Department during their arrest of Uncle Fester) and an abandoned classroom at Nevermore (where Bianca and Gabrielle were found by Dort).
+When Arnold came to Nevermore, Dort reunited Arnold with his stepdaughter and mentioned to him that Gabrielle is in his apartment.
+Upon Arnold demanding his money from Dort, he incinerated Arnold in front of Bianca and threw his skeleton into the fireplace.
+The murder of Arnold was among the things that Bianca brainwashed Dort into confessing to at the Gala.